 5- Denouncing all forms of racist propaganda and practices that constitute increasing waves of hatred of Arabs, colored peoples, the black, migrant workers and indigenous peoples, in addition to all forms of inhumane practices to which some social categories are exposed to throughout the world.

-The conference expresses its concern regarding systematic practices of racial discrimination to which the Rromas and gypsies are subjected to in many parts of the world.
+The Forum expresses its concern regarding systematic practices of racial discrimination to which the Rromas and gypsies are subjected to in many parts of the world.
 Rromas and gypsies’ civil, political, economic, social and cultural rights are being gravely violated.
 We call upon the World Conference Against Racism (WCAR) to recognize their rights.
 We also call upon international institutions and governments and civil society organizations to work on respecting such categories and putting an end to the violations, which they are subjected to.

-The conference also voices its support of groups and organizations advocating the rights of Dalits and Casts in India.
+The Forum also voices its support of groups and organizations advocating the rights of Dalits and Casts in India.
 Cast discrimination is considered a new form of apartheid.
-The conference denounces practices of untouchability and discrimination to which they are subjected in all fields, including education, health, employment and ownership.
+The Forum denounces practices of untouchability and discrimination to which they are subjected in all fields, including education, health, employment and ownership.
 We call upon the WCAR to adopt the claims of advocates of Dalits’ fundamental civil, political, economic and social rights and to take necessary measure to enforce such rights, especially in regards to women and children.

 6- Calling upon the UN Security Council to review the international penal system and method of implementation of penalties.
 The eleven-year-experience of besieging the Iraqi people, that should be unconditionally and immediately put to an end, proves the size of the disaster, or rather genocide, to which Iraq has been subjected.
 No consideration shall overweigh the humanitarian principles.